jerela/OpenSimLive/README.md

    - OPENSIM_LIB_PATH:          C:/OpenSim 4.1/sdk/lib
    - SIMBODY_INCLUDE_PATH:      C:/OpenSim 4.1/sdk/Simbody/include
    - SIMBODY_LIB_PATH:          C:/OpenSim 4.1/sdk/Simbody/lib
-   - VICONSDK_LIB:              C:/Program Files/Vicon/DataStream SDK/Win64/CPP/ViconDataStreamSDK_CPP.lib
-   - VICONSDK_PATH:             C:/Program Files/Vicon/DataStream SDK/Win64/CPP
+   - PYTHON_LIB:				  C:/Users/YourUserHere/AppData/Local/Programs/Python38/libs
+   - PYTHON_PATH:				  C:/Users/YourUserHere/AppData/Local/Programs/Python38
-- The two last entries are not required for IMU IK calculations.
+- The two last entries are not required unless you wish to plot EMG data with Delsys IMUs.
 - Finally, select **Generate**.
 3. Open Visual Studio.
 Open the solution you just generated in the build directory.
 Build **ALL_BUILD**.
 Visual Studio should now create the required executable(s) in a subdirectory in the build directory.
+It will probably be .../BuildFolderName/MirrorTherapy/RelWithDebInfo/ for mirror therapy applications and .../BuildFolderName/Tests/RelWithDebInfo/ for tests.
-4. Copy **xsensdeviceapi64.dll** and **xstypes64.dll** from .../Xsens/MT Software Suite 4.6/MT SDK/x64/lib to the directory where **XsensReader.exe** is.
+4. Copy **xsensdeviceapi64.dll** and **xstypes64.dll** from .../Xsens/MT Software Suite 4.6/MT SDK/x64/lib to the directories where **OSL_common.exe** and **test_IK_speed** are or add their locations to the PATH environmental variable.
 5. Go to .../OpenSimLive/Config and make sure the .xml files have the right values for your directory paths.
 6. Installation complete.
-You are ready to run **XsensReader.exe**.
+You are ready to run OpenSimLive.

 ### Running the program

-The main mirror therapy program (**XsensReader**) is controlled by keyboard input.
+The main mirror therapy program (**OSL_common**) and most other programs and tests are controlled by keyboard input.
 Calibrating a model will open a visualization in another window, so make sure you select the command console window as the active window to ensure keyboard input is successfully read.

-When the program starts, it will look for active Xsens IMUs.
+If you have set IMU manufacturer as "xsens" in MainConfiguration, then when the program starts, it will look for active Xsens IMUs.
 Make sure your IMUs are on and not on standby mode (move them until a red light starts blinking).
 The program will list all IMUs it can connect to in a numbered order and finding an IMU may take a few seconds.
 When the program lists all the IMUs you want to use, press Y on your keyboard to continue.

+If you have set IMU manufacturer as "delsys" in MainConfiguration, then the program will start reading data stream from Delsys Trigno Control Utility.

+Finally, you can run the program without any actual IMUs by setting "simulated", in which case the program will create random quaternions for IMU orientations.

 If **station_parent_body** in **Config/MainConfiguration.xml** is set to anything but "none", the program (acting as a server for socket communication) will wait for another program (the client) to connect to it.
 For testing purposes, you can run **JavaClient/run.bat** at this point to execute a program that receives data from the server.
 When the connection is made, the main program will automatically continue.